Baghsar Lake

-Baghsar Lake (باغ سر جھیل) is a lake situated at 975 m above sea-level in the Samahni Valley of Bhimber District in Azad Kashmir, Pakistan.
+Baghsar Lake (باغ سر جھیل) is a lake situated at 975 m above sea level in the Samahni Valley of Bhimber District in Azad Kashmir, Pakistan.
 The lake is roughly half a kilometre long and overlooks the Bandala Valley.
 The lake is a popular tourist destination.

 Many local and migratory birds, especially ducks and geese, inhabit the lake.
-The lake is habitat to water lilies, and the surrounding hills are covered by cheerh, or pine trees and lily flowers.
+The lake is habitat for water lilies, and the surrounding hills are covered by pine trees and lily flowers.

-The area has several archaeological remains since Bhimber fell on the route of Mughal emperors who occasionally visited the Kashmir valley.
-The Baghsar Fort is situated at 3353 feet above sea level.
-Mughal Emperor Jahangir died on his way back from Kashmir near Sarai Sababad in 1627 AD.
+The area has several archaeological remains since Bhimber fell on the route of the road which Mughal emperors who occasionally visited the Kashmir Valley would travel on.
+The Baghsar Fort built by the Mughals is situated at 3353 feet above sea level.
+Mughal Emperor Jahangir died on his way back from Kashmir Valley near Sarai Sababad in 1627 AD.
 To preserve his body, the entrails were removed and buried here, and the body was transported to Lahore later.

-This four-story structure of granite has played important roles in history during the times of Ahmed Shah Abdali, Ranjit Singh and Gulab Singh.
+The four-story granite structure of the fort has played important roles in history during the times of Shah Jahan, Aurangzeb and Ahmed Shah Abdali.
 It is said that the Mughal Emperor Jahangir, on his way back from the Kashmir Valley, fell ill and ultimately died in this fort.